Skip to main content

 (3) Upon receiving notice of a violation of this section from the Director of the Multidisciplinary Public Safety Task Force, the Commissioner of Revenue, Director of Finance, or such other employee of the Department of Finance designated by the Director of Finance for enforcement of this section may initiate proceedings to suspend or revoke the business license pursuant to the procedures providing in Chapter 40 of this Code.
 Each day a violation occurs shall be considered a separate offense for purposes of administrative enforcement.
 Notice and hearing procedures shall follow those set forth in Chapter 40 of this Code, and the procedures provided in this section shall be in addition to any procedures provided in Chapter 40 for the suspension or revocation of business licenses.

-(d) Penalties.
-Any person found guilty of a violation of this section shall be punished by imprisonment at the municipal correctional institution for not less than 15 days and not more than six months, a fine of not less than $750.00 and not more than $1,000.00, or by both such fine and imprisonment.
+(e) Penalties.
+Any person found guilty of a violation of this section shall be punished by a fine of not less than $1.00 and not more than $1,000.00 or by imprisonment for not more than six months, or be punished by both such fine and imprisonment.
 Each day that a violation of this section continues shall be deemed a separate offense and shall be proceeded against as in the first instance.

-(1) The care of treatment of a disease, condition, or injury by a licensed medical or dental practitioner;
+(1) The care or treatment of a disease, condition, or injury by a licensed medical or dental practitioner;

 (2) Manufacturing process or industrial operations; or